Aircloak/aircloak/bom/README.md

 `licenses/<realm>/<package name>` - you should use this one when the package or its website includes some license file.
 Make sure the license text file exists.

+### Important - BSD 4-clause licenses

+The BSD 4-clause license requires that all marketing materials pertaining to the feature where the particular package is used include a notice that code provided by the package's copyright holder is included.
+Because of this weird requirement the license has been deprecated.
+Nevertheless, some packages might still use it.
+Consequently, this license will not be automatically recognized.
+When whitelisting such a package try to make sure that this requirement won't be a problem - for example it's a test-only package.

 ## Manually Classifying a License

 When a license text is automatically found, but a type cannot be found the license is marked as `{:unknown,